AutoResearch/autora/docs/contribute/theorist-module.md

 ## Adding your module to the autora parent package

-Once you published your theorist on PyPI, you can announce it in the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/module-announcements).
+Once you've published your theorist on PyPI, you can announce it in the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/module-announcements).
 You can then indicate in your post if you wish your theorist to be included in the autora package.
 Alternatively, you can also directly [contact us directly](https://musslick.github.io/AER_website/Contact.html).